uekerman/uekerman/README.md

 * 2015: K. Scheufele, *Robust quasi-Newton methods for partitioned fluid-structure simulations*, Master's Thesis Computer Science, University of Stuttgart
 * 2015: V. Mikerov, *A fixed-grid flow solver for simulation of fluid-structure interaction with the partitioned approach*, Master's Thesis Computational Science and Engineering, TUM
 * 2015: A. Shukaev, *A fully parallel process-to-process intercommunication technique for preCICE*, Master's Thesis Computational Science and Engineering, TUM
-* 2015: A. K\"ohler, *Controlling a two-gene toggle switch -- a genetic inverted pendulum benchmark problem*, Master's Thesis Informatics, TUM
+* 2015: A. Köhler, *Controlling a two-gene toggle switch -- a genetic inverted pendulum benchmark problem*, Master's Thesis Informatics, TUM
 * 2015: I. Farcas, *High-dimensional uncertainty quantification of fluid-structure interaction*, Master's Thesis Computational Science and Engineering, TUM
 * 2014: M. Fabry, *Design and implementation of a flow rate solver for the V-Hab life support system simulation*, Diploma Thesis Mathematics, TUM